benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 Here is an outline of what is to come:

-- Install a general purpose text editor (IDE) if you do not have one already.
+- Install a general purpose text editor (IDE) if you do not have one already
-- Install LaTeX if you have not already done so.
+- Install LaTeX if you have not already done so
-- Add an SSH key to your GitHub account.
+- Add an SSH key to your GitHub account and configure Git
-- Configure Git and learn how to push changes to repositories, adding an SSH key as needed.
-- Use Git to clone the repository and push changes.
+- Use Git to clone the repository and push changes

 This is an opportunity to upgrade your toolkit and gain experience with Git collaboration if you haven't used it before.
 No prior experience is required.